dankrusi/WindowsVirtualDesktopHelper/Documentation/Hotkeys.md

 Any setting starting with ``hotkeys.`` is considered a hotkey setting.

-For example, one can set a hotkey to jump to a specific desktop by setting the following setting:
+For example, one can set a hotkey configuration to jump to a specific desktop by setting the following setting:

 ```
 hotkeys.myCustomHotkey1 = "Ctrl + Alt + Shift + D1 = Desktop1"